Loader gif

 • Complete the balance transfer within 60 days – otherwise, your promotional rate may be revoked.

 • Never miss a payment – or risk losing the promotional rate and having the APR shoot back up, or even higher, than it was before.
-Missing a payment also has a big impact on your and score.
+Missing a payment also has a big impact on your credit report and score.

 • Be prepared for the end – if you have a 15-month promotional rate, but it will take 25 months to pay down the debt and find a new deal before the end of your first promotional rate.
 Multiple balance transfers can help pay down the debt faster.
 Just because you complete one balance transfer doesn’t mean you need to leave your debt at a high APR once the promotional balance ends.